 This is a unique and experimental model of delivering children’s teaching.

-Occur monthly on Saturdays, and occasionally on Sunday mornings.
+Occur monthly on Saturdays at 6 pm, and occasionally on Sunday mornings.
 These are opportunities for the children to stay for the duration of the whole service, adapted with regards to language, complexity, duration, and musical repertoire.
 The slightly elaborated Children’s Message is the homily.
 Children perform as many leading roles as possible; reading, serving, etc. And they get the best seats in the house to see the action at the altar as closely as possible.
 They become educated about different components of worship so that to understand why we do certain things at church in certain ways.
+Please refer to the Home Page for upcoming dates and times.